 Firmness is a subjective quality, and what one company calls a firm mattress another may consider only a medium-firm bed.
 Before you buy a mattress (particularly a bed in a box mattress you haven’t tried beforehand), you might want to read customer feedback and independent mattress reviews to get an idea of the mattress’s feel.
 See if anyone was surprised by how firm or soft the bed was.

-When you’re looking for a mattress, there are four types you should consider—memory foam, latex, innerspring, and hybrid.
+When you’re looking for a mattress, there are four types of mattresses you should consider—memory foam, latex, innerspring, and hybrid.

 Memory foam mattresses have grown more popular as people have discovered the material’s benefits.
 Memory foam responds quickly to weight and body heat, conforming to your body for pressure relief.